nemethviktor/GeoTagNinja/Resources/readme.md

 This folder is used by the app to function properly - (most) files are as follows:

 **Languages\**
-Folder where language SQLite files are kept
+Folder where language CSV files are kept

 **.ExifTool_config**
 Config file for ExifTool - don't modify.